How well do you know the presidents? Answer these 10 questions about the presidents' legacies to make your Commander-in-Chief proud.

 #2.
 Which U.S. President later became Chief Justice of the Supreme Court?

-#3.
-Who was the first U.S. President to win the Nobel Peace Prize?
+#7.
+Who was the only U.S. President to win the Nobel Peace Prize after his presidency had ended?

 Roosevelt won the 1906 Nobel Peace Prize for his successful mediation to end the Russo-Japanese war.